 Why does conservation tillage tend to increase organic matter in the soil?

 Conservation tillage systems limit the mixing of nutrients with organic matter.
 Due to it, the latter accumulates in the upper soil layer.
 At the same time, the microorganisms’ activity that contributes to the organic residue decomposition does not increase since the soil remains cold, which creates unfavorable conditions for the reproduction of microbes.

 How Does Conservation Tillage Maintain Soil Temperature?

 A thick protective cover of plant residues utilized in conservation tillage helps to protect the soil from sudden temperature changes.
 At the same time, the sun’s rays penetrate less into the ground, which is why the soil’s average temperature is lower than in traditional methods.
 Because of it, such a technique may not be suitable for farming in moderately humid regions.
 There is a danger of certain crops’ poor root and shoot growth.

 How Do Conservation Tillage Practices Lead To Agricultural Sustainability?

 This soil cultivation method, unlike, for example, moldboard plowing, preserves the land by preventing its erosion and keeping the properties of the soil, especially the nutrient content.
 Thus, conservation tillage is sustainable agricultural practice.
 What’s more, minimal soil disturbance and longer ground conservation reduce labor costs and save energy.
 It also contributes to the production’s economic viability.
 By using modern technology, farmers can enhance conservation tillage effects.
-EOS Crop Monitoring deserves special attention among them.
+EOSDA Crop Monitoring deserves special attention among them.

-How EOS Crop Monitoring Contributes To Sustainability
+How EOSDA Crop Monitoring Contributes To Sustainability

 - to track the current weather & get a 14-day forecast;